moabukar/tech-vault/README.md

 Advanced:
 - I have 3 people in my team who want to work on the same AWS Infrastructure on Terraform as well as same state.
 What can I do to ensure there are no clashes?
 - In a pipeline, where would you store the Terraform state?
+- Can I test my terraform modules?
+If so, how can I test them?
+Is there a common framework used to Terraform modules?
+- How does state file locking work?
+- What is Checkov?
+- How can I use Terraform in a pipeline?
+- How can one export data from one module to another?
+- How can you import existing resources under Terraform management?
+- Which command can be used to reconcile the Terraform state with the actual real-world infrastructure?
+-

 ### :small_blue_diamond: Docker & K8s